 In the fourth quarter of 2012, an amphitheater in New York that is operated by the Company sustained substantial damage during Hurricane Sandy.
-During 2013, the Company received insurance recoveries and recorded a gain of \$14.1 million for the year ended December 31, 2013 as a component of (gain) loss on disposal of operating assets in the Concerts segment representing the proceeds received in excess of the carrying value of the assets.
+During 2014 and 2013, the Company received insurance recoveries and recorded gains of \$3.8 million and \$14.1 million for the years ended December 31, 2014 and 2013, respectively, as a component of gain on disposal of operating assets in the Concerts segment representing the proceeds received in excess of the carrying value of the assets.
+The Company received the final insurance recovery in the second quarter of 2014.

 During each year presented, the Company reviewed the carrying value of certain property, plant and equipment that management determined would, more likely than not, be disposed of before the end of their previously estimated useful lives or had an indicator that future operating cash flows may not support their carrying value.
-It was determined that certain assets were impaired since the estimated undiscounted cash flows associated with the respective asset were less than its carrying value.
-For the years ended December 31, 2012 and 2011, the Company recorded impairment charges of \$4.3 million and \$10.0 million, respectively, as a component of depreciation and amortization.
-There were no significant impairment charges recorded during 2013.
+For the year ended December 31, 2012, the Company recorded impairment charges of \$4.3 million as a component of depreciation and amortization.
+It was determined that certain assets were impaired since the estimated undiscounted cash flows associated with the respective assets were less than their carrying value.
 The 2012 impairment charges were primarily related to certain leasehold improvements and office furniture and equipment in the Artist Nation segment, an amphitheater in the Concerts segment and a theater in other operations.
-The 2011 impairment charges related to two amphitheaters, a music theater and a club in the Concerts segment.
 See Note 6-Fair Value Measurements for further discussion of the inputs used to determine the fair values.
+There were no significant impairment charges recorded during 2014 and 2013.